Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Discussion

-The extremely small mode volume of the nanoslots enabled the USC with the largest resonant coupling strengths ever achieved in cavity phonon-polariton systems.
-The utilization of deep-subwavelength resonators filled with few-hundred-nanometer thick films of lead halide perovkistes, with dimensions comparable to the carrier diffusion length, is also fully compatible with solar cell applications~\cite{Momblona2014}.
-In the off-resonance regime, where the cavity frequency is much smaller than the phonon frequencies, the scaling of the light--matter coupling strength with the cavity frequency, $g_{\lambda} \propto 1/\sqrt{\omega_\mathrm{c}}$, enables the system to reach a unique regime where the counter-rotating terms in the Hamiltonian become as significant as the rotating terms.
-This results in anomalous correlations governed by the USC figure of merit $g_{\lambda}/\omega_{\lambda}$ at thermal equilibrium, in the absence of any nonlinear interactions.
-In this regime, we demonstrated that the cavity mode mediates an effective coupling between the phonon modes $\lambda$ and $\lambda'$, resulting in superthermal intermode phonon bunching $\propto g_{\lambda}g_{\lambda'}/\sqrt{\omega_{\lambda}\omega_{\lambda'}}$.
-This corresponds to a correlated emission of phonons, which is quantified by an equal-time second-order phonon--phonon correlation function $g^{(2)}_{\lambda,\lambda'} (0) > 2$.
-This is in stark contrast to the situation for bare phonons, without a cavity, where phonon emission in different modes is uncorrelated, i.e., $g^{(2)}_{\lambda,\lambda'} (0) = 1$.
+The exceptionally small mode volume of the nanoslots enabled USC with the highest resonant coupling strengths reported in cavity phonon-polariton systems.
+The use of deep-subwavelength resonators filled with lead halide perovskite films of a few hundred nanometers in thickness---comparable to the carrier diffusion length---is fully compatible with solar cell applications~\cite{Momblona2014}.
+In the off-resonance regime, where the cavity frequency is much lower than the phonon frequencies, the coupling strength scales as $g_{\lambda} \propto 1/\sqrt{\omega_\mathrm{c}}$, allowing access to a unique regime where counter-rotating terms in the Hamiltonian become as significant as the rotating-wave terms.
+This leads to anomalous correlations governed by the USC figure of merit $g_{\lambda}/\omega_{\lambda}$ at thermal equilibrium, even in the absence of nonlinear interactions.
+We demonstrate theoretically that in this regime, the cavity mode mediates an effective interaction between the two phonon modes $\lambda$ and $\lambda'$, resulting in superthermal intermode phonon bunching $\propto g_{\lambda}g_{\lambda'}/\sqrt{\omega_{\lambda}\omega_{\lambda'}}$.
+This corresponds to the correlated emission of phonons, characterized by an equal-time second-order phonon--phonon correlation function $g^{(2)}_{\lambda,\lambda'} (0) > 2$.
+In contrast, for bare phonons in thin films without a cavity, phonon emission in different modes remains uncorrelated, i.e., $g^{(2)}_{\lambda,\lambda'} (0) = 1$.